jfitzgerald/notes_on_watchmen/content/schema/spec.md

 The cover page should have a page entry with page_num set to 0.

+The quote is usually on the last page of the chapter.

+The chapter title is usually not on page 1, but a few pages later.

 <table class="collapse ba br2 b--black-10 pv2 ph3">
   <tbody>
     <tr class="striped--light-gray">